Ecommerce Merchants Gravely Underestimate Risks of Losing Store Data, Report Shows

 Many retailers mistakenly believe that cloud-based ecommerce platforms save individual shops’ data and can restore it in the event of loss.
 But, according to the Rewind study, ecommerce platforms generally follow the “Shared Responsibility Model” for data backups.
 Under this model, the platform’s obligation is to guarantee the data necessary for their own operations.
 In other words, everything a merchant sees before they start customizing their store.

-As such, each ecommerce store owner and retailer is ultimately responsible for saving their own data and information — product descriptions, images, pages, customer lists, order histories, etc. — the kind of critical and unique content merchants depend on to drive sales, the study authors stress.
+As such, each ecommerce store owner and retailer is responsible for protecting their own data and information — product descriptions, images, pages, customer lists, order histories, etc. — the kind of critical and unique content merchants depend on to drive sales, the study authors stress.